kumarlabgit/ESL-PSC/README.md

 Looking for automatic species-pair selection from a tree + phenotype file?
 See the dedicated [`esl_psc_cli/auto_pairs_cli_README.md`](esl_psc_cli/auto_pairs_cli_README.md) for usage, full option documentation, and examples (including `--num_random_sets`).

-### Fast Scan Rust CLI
+### Site Counter Rust CLI

-Looking for the high-performance fast scan backend?
+Looking for the high-performance site counter backend?
 See the dedicated [`fast_scan_rs/README.md`](fast_scan_rs/README.md) for build instructions, JSON input/output details, and integration notes for the Rust-powered CLI that the Python wrapper auto-detects.

-**Parsimony-based ancestral reconstruction** is now available in Fast Scan via the `--tree_file` option.
-Instead of specifying a single outgroup species, provide a phylogenetic tree and Fast Scan will reconstruct the ancestral sequence at the MRCA (Most Recent Common Ancestor) of your analysis species for each alignment.
-See the Fast Scan Rust CLI README for examples.
+**Parsimony-based ancestral reconstruction** is now available in Site Counter via the `--tree_file` option.
+Instead of specifying a single outgroup species, provide a phylogenetic tree and Site Counter will reconstruct the ancestral sequence at the MRCA (Most Recent Common Ancestor) of your analysis species for each alignment.
+See the Site Counter Rust CLI README for examples.

 ### NEW: Checkpointing & Resuming Interrupted Runs